 Soil found on the forest floor is rich in nutrients that come from fallen leaves and twigs.
 When we remove those leaves from our yard, the soil on our property has fewer nutrients to offer.
 Combine that with the fact that trees are competing with hungry lawns and other plants for resources, and it’s a less-than-ideal situation for growth and development.

-Much like we use fertilizer to keep our lawns healthy, applying a slow-release fertilizer to the ground around our trees during the fall offers these four benefits:
+Much like we use fertilizer to keep our lawns healthy, applying a slow-release fertilizer to the ground around our trees during the fall offers these three benefits:

 Replenishing nutrients lost during the summer.

 Promoting healthy growth in trees, with improved size and color.